 Introduction to Targeted Communications

-Communications is a broader concept used to describe any number or type of initiatives beyond (but including) marketing.
+Communications as defined for our purposes is a broader concept than marketing and is used to describe any number or type of initiatives beyond (but including) marketing.
 A solid communications plan will inform not only marketing efforts, but much more.

 While communications is a more broadly applicable concept than is marketing, the basic elements are very simple.
 These 3 foundational elements at the core of all communications initiatives:

 - Message: The idea or information to be delivered to the audience.

 - Channel: The particular mechanism through which the message is delivered to its audience.

 - Audience: The intended recipients of the message.

 Messages are delivered through one or more channels to reach their intended audiences.

 These elements, when clearly defined and organized to work in concert, provide the foundation for effective communications and marketing initiatives.